Big & Rich to play Garfield County Fair

 “Known as America’s ‘Technicolor Cowboys,’ Big Kenny Alphin and John Rich (Big & Rich) first took the country music scene by storm in 2004 with their triple-platinum hit record, ‘Horse of a Different Color,’” the release states.
 “That album introduced the world to their seminal hit, ‘Save a Horse (Ride a Cowboy),’ which earned a Grammy nomination for Best Country Performance by a Duo or Group.”

-According to the group’s biography, Alphin and Rich are first-rate musicians, songwriters, producers, entertainers.
+According to the group’s biography, Alphin and Rich are first-rate musicians, songwriters, producers and entertainers.
 Together, they are one of the most truly original musical forces ever unleashed on a welcoming world.

 Big & Rich has earned numerous Grammy, Academy of Country Music, Country Music Awards and Country Music Television accolades and awards, the release states.
 But the duo is also known for supporting a plethora of humanitarian efforts, children’s hospitals, underprivileged children in foreign countries and our military veterans.